Dr Marco Bernini

-I am a former Marie Curie Junior Research Fellow (2012-2015) and now a Wellcome Trust Postdoctoral Fellow (2015-2019) in the Department of English Studies and a core member of the interdisciplinary project on auditory verbal hallucinations ‘Hearing the Voice' at Durham University.
-I am also a member of a project on 'Narrative and Complex Systems' at the University of York (Interdisciplinary Centre for Narrative Studies) and of the 'History of Distributed Cognition' project (2014-2018; University of Edinburgh) My research interests are equally partitioned into narrative theory (in particular cognitive narratology), modernist fiction (notably the narrative work of Samuel Beckett), and cognitive science.
+Before taking up my current assistant professorship in Cognitive Literary Studies I was a Marie Curie Junior Research Fellow (2012-2014) and a Postdoctoral Research Associate (2014-2018) in the Department of English Studies.
+I am also a core member of the Wellcome Trust interdisciplinary project on auditory-verbal hallucinations ‘Hearing the Voice' at Durham University.
+Outside Durham, I am a member of a project on 'Narrative and Complex Systems' at the University of York (Interdisciplinary Centre for Narrative Studies) and of the 'History of Distributed Cognition' project (2014-2018; University of Edinburgh).
+My research interests are equally partitioned into narrative theory (in particular cognitive narratology), modernist fiction (notably the narrative work of Samuel Beckett), and cognitive science.
 Since from my PhD (2008-2011; University of Parma), I mainly worked on how modernist novels portray or explore cognitive processes.
 I also worked on the relationship between fictional writing, distributed cognition, and literary intentionality during my first postdoctoral experience at the Institute for Advanced Studies in the Humanities (2011-2012; University of Edinburgh).
 I am now writing a book on Samuel Beckett and cognition ('Beckett and the Cognitive Method: Mind, Models, and Exploratory Narratives'; OUP, forthcomig).
 I have co-authored with Marco Caracciolo a book on literature and cognitive science (Roma:Carocci, 2013).

 - Narrative Theory